melizalab/cr-pr-adults/docs/installation.md

 ## Running the code

 In Jupyter Lab, you'll need to set the kernel for your notebook to `cr-pr-adults`.
 If you're running a script, make sure to activate your venv first (`source venv/bin/activate`) or run it using the virtualenv python (`venv/bin/python <my-script>`)

-See the [lab wiki](https://gracula.psyc.virginia.edu/wiki/Computing/RemotePythonGuide/) for instructions on how to run a persistent jupyter lab server for your project.